 6. Not tuning the guitar before each practice

 As a beginner, you may not be able to tell whether the guitar is slightly out of tune or not using just your ear, so make it a habit to check the tuning (and correct it, if necessary) before you begin playing or practicing.
 Resist the temptation to just start playing without tuning.
 It should only be slightly out of tune (if at all), so this really shouldn’t take too long to correct.

 As you’ve played guitar for a few years, you’re ear (more accurately, your brain) will begin to memorize pitches.
 It’s a form of ear training that naturally happens over time.
 Playing an in-tune guitar will ensure you’re memorizing the correct pitches.
 Some day, you may even get to the point where you can tune your guitar by ear (without an electronic tuner).

 Buy a little clip-on tuner for your guitar’s headstock (or soundhole) and just leave it there, so it’s always ready.
 I use two tuners from D’Addario: the NS Micro Headstock Tuner for my electric guitars and the NS Micro Soundhole Tuner for my acoustic guitar.

 7. Comparing your progress to others

-At age 25, after a lifetime of playing, performing, teaching, and even going to music school for awhile, I completely quit playing guitar.
-I didn’t so much as touch another guitar for the next 11 years.
-I quite literally… quit cold turkey.
+At age 25, after a lifetime of playing, performing, teaching, and even going to music school, I completely quit playing guitar.
+I didn’t touch a guitar for the next 11 years.
+I literally quit “cold turkey.”